-You enter the exam venue for one of the most crucial exams in your academic career, and you’re immediately thrown into the deep end tackling the Verbal Reasoning section.
-You will probably be nervous, unsure of what level of difficulty to expect and dreading the remainder of test; so it’s definitely understandable that most pupils sitting the UKCAT exam will find great difficulty in successfully answering the Verbal Reasoning Type 2 questions.
+You enter the exam venue for one of the most crucial exams in your academic career, and you’re immediately thrown into the deep end tackling the verbal reasoning section.
+You will probably be nervous, unsure of what level of difficulty to expect and dreading the remainder of the test.
+So it’s definitely understandable that most pupils sitting the UKCAT exam will find great difficulty in successfully answering the verbal reasoning type 2 questions.

-Thankfully, our latest blog post is now here to tackle the most common challenges faced in correctly answering the Type 2 UKCAT Verbal Reasoning questions.
+Thankfully, our latest blog post is here to tackle the most common challenges faced when correctly answering the type 2 UKCAT verbal reasoning questions.

-If you feel confident on time, you should read the passage in full, creating a mental map of the key points and where they lie in the text – the most crucial thing you should pick up is a summary of the passage in your own words (or in one direct quotation if you can find it!).
+If you feel confident in how much time you have, you should read the passage in full, creating a mental map of the key points and where they lie in the text.
+The most crucial thing you should pick up is a summary of the passage in your own words (or in one direct quotation if you can find it!).

-However, if you are short of time, or you feel your reading and comprehension skills are not strong enough to read the full passage in time, we recommend you do the following:
+However, if you are short on time, or you feel your reading and comprehension skills are not strong enough to read the full passage in time, we recommend you do the following:

 - Read the question first; understand what is being asked of you and embed that into your mind (each question is explained later in our blog).

 - Skim-read the answer options so that you have them roughly in your head and remember, there are always ways of eliminating answer options so try to do that whilst you follow the next bullet point.

 - Use a combination of skim-reading and in-depth reading to find your final answer.
 Skim-read the passage until you find a sentence or key-word that you think could be relevant to the answer.
 Then, read in-depth the adjacent sentences and try to collate an answer together.